 - ✗ No audio jack or SD slot

-For most people in search of a great Android phone, that search can stop at the Samsung Galaxy S21+.
-It has a 6.7-inch AMOLED display with a 2400 x 1080 screen resolution and an adaptive 120Hz refresh rate.
+For most people in search of a great Android phone, that search can stop at the Samsung Galaxy S22+.
+It has a 6.6-inch Dynamic AMOLED 2X display with a 2340 x 1080 screen resolution and an adaptive 120Hz refresh rate.
 This high refresh rate and gorgeous screen make scrolling through social media or performing other tasks on your phone feel silky smooth and look fantastic.

-It has 8GB of RAM, up to 256GB of storage, an IP68 water-resistant rating, 5G connectivity, and a battery that’ll last you all day.
+It has 8GB of RAM, up to 256GB of storage, an IP68 rating, 5G connectivity, and a 4,500mAh battery that’ll last you all day.
+(If you’re not as worried about lengthy battery life, the standard Samsung S22 is a fantastic option as well.)
 As if all of that isn’t already great enough, it also has a solid rear triple camera setup.

 Samsung offers customers an unlocked version of their phone to make everyone’s lives easier.
 As soon as you get the phone, all you have to do is choose your carrier and data plan to make your phone completely yours and usable.

-The Samsung S21+ is an Android phone with awesome specs at a fairly good price, making it perfect for most people.
+The Samsung S22+ is an Android phone with awesome specs at a fairly good price, making it perfect for most people.